 Equity increases naturally as you pay down your mortgage balance.
 You can also help it grow by completing home improvement projects or renovations.

 Can I refinance to remove private mortgage insurance (PMI)?

 In many cases, the lender will allow cancellation of mortgage insurance when the loan is paid down to 80% of the original property value.
 Lender's requirements for this can vary state to state so contact your lender directly to understand your options.
 In the event you are not eligible to cancel PMI, refinancing to remove it may be an option (so long as you have the 20% equity).

 Can I refinance if my home value is less than I owe?

 If your home value is less than what you owe, you are considered to be "underwater".
 That said, be sure to ask about HARP loan benefits and whether or not the program is a good fit for you.
 HARP is available through December 31, 2018.

 Not always.
 Most often it depends on your loan program and type of refinance (rate and term vs. cash out).
 Your salary-based mortgage consultant will be able to further discuss your appraisal options during the refinance process.

 How long does it take to refinance?

 Time varies based on lender and how quickly you submit documentation.
-At American Financing, we're proud to have helped many borrowers close in as fast as 10 days.
+At American Financing, we're proud to offer closings that are faster than the industry average.

 What documents are needed to refinance?